 Another method is having humans review the model’s output and identify any biases.
 As we can read in the Hugging Face article, Reinforcement Learning consists of three core steps:

-• Pretraining a language model (LM),
+- Pretraining a language model (LM),

-• gathering data and training a reward model, and
+- gathering data and training a reward model, and

-• fine-tuning the LM with reinforcement learning.
+- fine-tuning the LM with reinforcement learning.

 The initial model can be fine-tuned on additional text or conditions but does not necessarily need to be.
-In the second step, though, we train a rewarding mode that “integrates” human preferences into the system.
+In the second step, though, we train a rewarding mode that “integrates” human preferences into the AI system.
 The last step is to use reinforcement learning (RL) to optimize the original language model with respect to the reward model.

-Human oversight
+Human biases

-No matter which method of preventing bias in generative AI you choose, it is always important to stay a bit suspicious and control the model.
+No matter which method of preventing bias in generative AI you choose, it is always important to stay a bit suspicious and control the AI model.
 In other words: monitor if the model produces biased outputs and act accordingly.

 Preventing bias in generative AI — final thoughts

 And it’s crucial that we work on it together — as we all ultimately want to benefit from the opportunities that generative AI brings to our world.
 By discussing, brainstorming, and sharing ideas, we can come up with effective solutions faster.
-And the faster we get there, the sooner generative AI will truly be what we want it to be — a great, groundbreaking technology that can change our life and work for the better, taking us to the next level of modernity.
+And the faster we get there, the sooner generative AI will truly be what we want it to be — a great, groundbreaking technology that can change our lives and work for the better, taking us to the next level of modernity.

 Struggling to implement generative AI in your organization?